felnne/mapaction-salesforce-exp/README.md

 $ cp .streamlit/secrets.toml.example .streamlit/secrets.toml
 ```

 Update any 'xxx' values in `.streamlit/secrets.toml`.
+For the cookie secret, generate a cryptographically secure random
+string (e.g. using `openssl rand -base64 128`).

 **Note:** UV will automatically create a Python virtual environment for the project at runtime.